 Users are aware based on prior experience that software and technology can be fallible at times

-Driving Behaviour, Styles & Pleasure
+Driving Behaviour, Styles and Pleasure

 Some users want AVs to emulate human driving style and retain the same judgement calls as they do (passive vs. aggressive)